 Recommendations:

-The Drafting Team recommends that an expedited PDP is required to determine the appropriate protections for the IOC/RCRC names.
+The Drafting Team recommends that an expedited PDP is required to determine the appropriate protections IGO names and abbreviations, as well as IOC/RC names and the names of other international organizations.
 The PDP will further the understanding around the legal ramifications of protecting these marks at the second level in time for first round delegation of new gTLDs.
 Ultimately, the PDP must also determine if extended protections should be granted at both the first and second levels for subsequent rounds of new gTLDs.

 Note:

-The DT recognizes the IGO Final Issue Report will be delivered shortly to the GNSO Council on for the possible creation of a PDP to address rights protections of Inter-Governmental Organizations.
-The Council should consider this development when deliberating recommendation #1 for a PDP on IOC/RCRC as described above.
+The establishment of the aforementioned PDP must also consider any developments associated with the IGO Final Issue Report, to be delivered shortly to the GNSO Council.
+The Council should consider this development when deliberating recommendation #1 for a PDP as described above.

-In the interim of a PDP outcome or an ICANN Board resolution, the Drafting Team recommends temporary reservation of the UN6 exact match IOC/RCRC second level domain names listed in section 2.2.1.2.3 of the Applicant Guidebook and per the GAC recommendation of 14 September 2011.
+In the interim of a PDP outcome or an ICANN Board resolution, the Drafting Team recommends temporary reservation of the UN6 exact match for IGO and IOC/RCRC second-level domain names listed in section 2.2.1.2.3 of the Applicant Guidebook and per the GAC recommendation of 14 September 2011.

 Note: